 “The printout of prices of pre-packaged compare to single items of fruit and veg was an eye opener as were the shopping tips and marketing tricks that supermarkets used” Jamie in Dublin

-All the food that we waste, we first bought in a shop.
+All the food that we waste, we first buy in a shop.
 And when it comes to shopping most of us do it in the same way week to week – be that the big weekly trolley shop or the hit and run basket shop.

 How you shop can affect the amount of food you waste so, for a couple of weeks, watch your shopping habits and see how it compares with the food you waste from the first challenge.
-Changing the way you shop can often be a simple way to change the amount of food you waste.

 Step 4.
 Storage Challenge